jetkvm/cloud-api/README.md

     -p 5432:5432 \
     -d postgres

-# Copy the .env.example file to .env and populate it with the correct values
+# Copy the .env.example file to a new file .env.development and populate it with the correct values
-cp .env.example .env
+cp .env.example .env.development

 # Install dependencies
 npm install